krennic999/MPI/readme.md

 ### Masked Pre-trained Model Enables Universal Zero-shot Denoiser

-## Possibly exists some bugs!
-Feel free to ask any questions!

 ## Install

 Here is the list of libraries you need to install to execute the code: